KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo-platform/simple-installations.md

 #### Using the official Docker image

+Komodo offers a Docker image that features the AtomicDEX software.
+This Docker image is based on the Ubuntu (Linux) operating system.

-A Docker image based on the Ubuntu OS that has the AtomicDEX software can be found at [https://hub.docker.com/r/komodoofficial/atomicdexapi](https://hub.docker.com/r/komodoofficial/atomicdexapi).
-An explanation of how the image can be used is available in the "Overview" section of the previously linked webpage.
+The image can be found here: [https://hub.docker.com/r/komodoofficial/atomicdexapi](https://hub.docker.com/r/komodoofficial/atomicdexapi).

+An explanation of how the image can be used is available in the "Overview" section of the above linked webpage.

 #### Additional AtomicDEX Documentation